 The consciousness skills Julie teaches are about being alive and passionate in all of your relationships.
 This book shows us that there are alternatives to breaking up, that we can make choices that lead us back into the love and passion that brought us together in the first place.

 Deal Breakers: When to Work On a Relationship and When to Walk Away, really gives you sound advice and an ulterior perspective to take into consideration when you feel stuck on a relationship merry go round.
 Practical and to the point gently but bluntly.
 Puts into words what is being felt inside when you know something just isn’t right but have a hard time defining what it is and being able to determine what action to take.

 This book is great because it helps you step out of the “love bubble” where you are blind and think he’ll get over it one day or he’ll change, and allows you to view him for what he really is.
 Also gives you the tools to decide whether to work on the relationship because you love him, or walk away.
 Haven’t finished it yet, but so far it’s really helped me clear my mind and step away from the “oh woes me” to the idea that I still have my own life and can choose the path I want to take.

-The author has studied married couples for decades and postulates that we are always making bids for connection that we can turn toward, away from, or against (with hostility).
+The author has studied married couples for decades and postulates that we are always making bids for a connection that we can turn toward, away from, or against (with hostility).
 He illustrates how we can be more accepting and understanding of most behavior as a bid for attention and turn toward people more easily.
-He points out how our family dynamics affect our bidding, has a theory of a number of personality types we all exhibit that need to be in balance, and shows that our own dreams often have a subtle influence on our bidding and those who are trying to respond to us.

 * Reveals the key elements of healthy relationships, emphasizing the importance of what he calls “emotional connection”